University of Washington fInformation School

 Building evacuation procedure for people with disabilities:

-• Ground level: Use the nearest safe exit to the outside on the ground level to the closest unaffected wing.
+• Ground level: Use the nearest safe, accessible route to exit the building to the outside or get to the closest unaffected wing.

-• Remain in place: If there is no immediate danger, stay in a room with a window or fire-resistant door.
+• Remain in place: If there is no immediate danger, stay in a room with a window and solid or fire-resistant door.
+Send someone for help.
+Notify the on-site emergency personnel of the location of the person(s).

 • Area of refuge: Assist individual(s) to area of refuge.
 Send someone for help.
 Notify the on-site emergency personnel of the location of the person(s).

-• Assisted Evacuation with Device: If danger is imminent, use Assisted Evacuation Device to assist mobility-disabled persons
+• Assisted Evacuation with Device: If danger is imminent, use Assisted Evacuation Device, if available, to assist people with mobility disabilities.

 • Treat every drill as real.